anon-anon-anony/sicb_paper/README.md

 Then run in terminal:
 `python spurious_plotting.py`

-You should a printout of slope and r coefficients and file save updates print out before successful completion, e.g.:
+You should see a printout of slope and r coefficients and file save updates print out before successful completion, e.g.:

 ```
 % python spurious_plotting.py